Rubén Tejada: International career

-Tejada played for Panama's national baseball team during the 2009 World Baseball Classic and the 2013 World Baseball Classic qualifying tournament.
+Tejada played for Panama's national baseball team during the 2009 World Baseball Classic, going hitless in four at-bats.
+At the 2013 World Baseball Classic qualifying tournament, held in Panama City, he slashed a much-improved .313/.353/.500, with three doubles and a walk.

-In 2022, Tejada was selected to represent Panama in the qualifiers for the 2023 World Baseball Classic; Panama qualified for the tournament for the first time in its history.
+In 2022, Tejada was selected to represent Panama in the qualifiers for the 2023 World Baseball Classic; Panama qualified for the tournament.
 In the tournament itself, Tejada slashed .333/.375/.667 with five hits in 15 at-bats; was one of the most productive hitters on the Panama squad, with a team-leading OPS of 1.042.
 However, Pool A ended in a five-way tie, with all five teams finishing with 2-2 records, and Panama was eliminated by tiebreaker.

+Tejada was also named to the team for the 2024 WBSC Premier12.
+In five games, he hit .200 with a .667 slugging percentage, with two home runs and four RBI.
+After the tournament, the International Testing Agency notified him that he had tested positive for Drostanolone.
+He was suspended from World Baseball Softball Confederation competition for four years.